tbensky/Prolog-CLP/README.md

 In CLP, *labeling* is when we force Prolog to come up with actual values for variables.

-## Project: Sudoku with and without CLP
+# Learning Projects

-I never liked writing code to solve puzzles, but since [this book](https://www.amazon.com/Art-Computer-Programming-Combinatorial-Algorithms/dp/0201038048/) came out, I became quickly convinced that puzzles are actually a good way of learning CLP.
+I'm not a puzzle person.
+I've never done a Sudoku or crossword puzzle.
+I also never really liked writing code to solve puzzles.
+But, since [this book](https://www.amazon.com/Art-Computer-Programming-Combinatorial-Algorithms/dp/0201038048/) came out, I became quickly convinced that puzzles are actually a good way of learning CLP.
 So OK, puzzles it'll be.
 Let's start with Sudoku.

+## Project: Sudoku with and without CLP

+Here, we'll study implementing Sudoku in Prolog using two methods, one with and without CLP.

 ### Without CLP